 - You can apply for flexible working.
-Find out more in the Acas guidance booklet: The right to apply for flexible working: A short guide for employers, parents and carers.
+Find out more in Acas guidance on The right to request flexible working

 - You are entitled to time off for dependents to deal with unforeseen circumstances.
-Find out more by looking at our Time off for dependents page
+Find out more on Time off for dependants

 If you have questions about the rights of parents or carers, as either an employer or employee you can contact the Acas Helpline on 0300 123 1100.

 The Helpline provides clear, confidential, independent and impartial advice to assist the caller in resolving issues in the workplace.

 Customers with a hearing or speech impairment may prefer to contact us using the Text Relay service.
 You can contact the Acas Helpline using Text Relay by dialling 18001 0300 123 1100.
 Your questions will be relayed to the helpline adviser who answers the call and a real-time conversation will take place.